NasreenKhalid/User_Churn_Retention_Data/performace_optimization.md

 ✅ Optimized

+### RevenueImpact Measure
-RevenueImpact	SWITCH	Dimension Table	Better model design Lessons Learned
+## SWITCH	Dimension Table	Better model design

+Added a Plan_Price column in subscriptions_balanced_94k table which is related to plan_types[Price] column and then created the Plan_Price measure as:
+Price =
+RELATED(PlanTypes[PlanPrice])

+so now if plan type price changes, no need to edit every row of subscriptions table, just one edit in plan_types table

+### Status

+✅ Optimized
+Lessons Learned

 ### Every optimization teaches something.